QHose/qlik-cloud-jwt-lambda-example/README.md

 ![image](https://user-images.githubusercontent.com/12411165/213196317-adda1917-0bb9-4d22-9bb1-3c38526cc4a7.png)

 so in the log you will first see a 401, the user does not have a cookie, so request a token, send it to the jwt-session endpoint using a POST, receive a cookie, and open the IFrame.

-# Automatic configuration of the tenant

-Code parts below taken from [qlik.dev](https://qlik.dev/tutorials/configure-a-tenant).
-After you started your server with `node server.js` go to `https://localhost:3000/setup` this will trigger the API calls to connect to your tenant specified in the `.env` file.

-If you like this tool can automatically
-- Enable auto creation of groups if the user logs in (you need this because you first have to login with the user and his groups, before you can assign a group to a space)
-- Set user entitlement assignment behavior (analyser, professional...)
-- Configure an identity provider
-- Configure authorization using JSON web tokens
-- Add groups to the tenant

-## Create spaces in a tenant (To Do - not yet built)
-- Create the managed space
-- Add a group to a managed space with the consumer role
-- Add a group and assign it a role on the managed space

 # Create OAuth client via MyQlik